 Our preliminary results suggest that while Pay Commission award indeed would result in slightly higher growth compared to the base case, this also results in higher inflation, fiscal-revenue deficits, current account deficit as well as higher government liability.
-Further simulation results suggest that expenditure switching policy, which is the core of expansionary fiscal consolidation mechanism, by increasing higher government capital expenditure and reducing the government transfers could result in higher growth with a manageable fiscal deficit of 5.4 per cent that also brings down the government liability to around 60 per cent by 2019-20.
+Further simulation results suggest that expenditure switching policy, which is the core of expansionary fiscal consolidation mechanism, by increasing higher government capital expenditure and reducing the government transfers could result in higher growth with a manageable fiscal deficit of 6 per cent that also brings down the government liability to its present level of 65 per cent.
 However, the decline in current account deficit is only marginal due to higher growth.
 This higher growth with lower fiscal deficit could be because of strong multiplier effect of government capital expenditure compared to revenue expenditures.

-Our analysis suggests that there is enough scope for 'expansionary fiscal consolidation' strategy through expenditure switching in favour of higher capital expenditure.
+While it is not clear what the 14th Finance Commission intends to target, our analysis suggests that there is enough scope for 'expansionary fiscal consolidation' strategy through expenditure switching in favour of higher capital expenditure.
 This strategy is expected to result in better macroeconomic outcomes.
-Significantly, the analysis also suggests that crowding-out impact of government revenue expenditures ambiguous as the interest rate channel appears to be weak in the post-Crisis period.
+Significantly, the analysis also suggests that there is no clear crowding-out impact of government revenue expenditures as the interest rate channel appear to be weak in the post-Crisis period.